 - Contains the database storing the User Token information, if that feature is enabled.

-- Contains the bundled archives of data assembled for problem reporting.
+- Used to contain the bundled archives of data assembled for problem reporting.
 Since this feature has been removed this folder can be safely deleted.

 - Holds cached reports from the Repository Health Check plugin.

 - indexer/ and indexer-pro/

 - Contains a Nexus index for all repositories and repository groups managed by Nexus.
 A Nexus index is a Lucene index which is the standard for indexing and searching a Maven repository.
 Nexus maintains a local index for all repositories, and can also download a Nexus index from remote repositories.